vaughan-rich/ts-march-2023/README.md

 * [Webpack](https://webpack.js.org)
 * [Vite](https://vitejs.dev/guide/)

 [comment]: <> (todo: refer back to beginning of day 1 recording - 'typescript does 4 things'.
-Add this to readme and tidy everything up.
-Also, add 10-structuring-project directory and allow it to compile correctly)
+Add this to readme and tidy everything up.)